-Treating Bloat during Grazing Season
+Treating Bloat during Grazing Season in 2021

 Rumen Bloat in Dairy Cows

 At Terra NutriTECH, our team know the importance of keeping your Dairy Herd healthy.
-Year on year, we talk to farmers about the issues that are affecting their farms.
+Year on year, we talk to farmers about the animal health issues that are affecting their farms.
 At this time of year, a key concern for farmers is ‘Bloat’.
 As the grass starts to grow there is one challenge along with grass tetany farmers now need to be on the watch for.
 That is ruminal bloat during the grazing season.
 At Terra NutriTECH, we aim to manage farming systems ensuring that farmers promote prevention where possible.

 What exactly is Rumen Bloat in Dairy Cows?